 This Protection Profile focuses on the security requirements for the JCS and considers the SCP as the environment of the TOE, thus covered by security objectives.
-Nevertheless, any smart card evaluation against2 this PP shall comprehend the IC and all the embedded software, including the OS, the JCS, as well as the additional native code and the pre-issuance applets.
+Nevertheless, any smart card evaluation against2 this PP shall comprehend the IC and all the embedded software, including the OS, the JCS, as well as the additional native code (if any) and the pre-issuance applets (if any).
 That is, the TOE of the ST conformant to this PP is as shown in Figure 1.
 The aim of introducing all the native code in the scope of the evaluation is to test that the native code that does not implement any security function cannot be used to circumvent or jeopardize the JCS TSFs.

-This Protection Profile does not require formal compliance to a specific IC Protection Profile or a smart card OS Protection Profile but those IC and OS evaluated against [PP0035] and [PPESforSSD] respectively, fully meet the objectives.
+This Protection Profile does not require formal compliance to a specific IC Protection Profile or a smart card OS Protection Profile but those IC and OS evaluated against [PP0084b] and [PP-ESforSSD] respectively, fully meet the objectives.